yanglonghs23/chcore-lab-v2/README.md

-# ChCore
+# ChCore Lab

-This is the repository of ChCore labs in SE315, 2022 Spring.
+This is the repository of ChCore Lab.

 ## Build